Rheumatoid Arthritis- TNF and Enbrel- Part II

 The drug is awaiting approval in Europe, and the companies are expected to file for approval with the FDA later this month.

-(6/9/08)- The tumor necrosis factor (TNF)-blockers, represent one of the most successful classes of drugs ever developed using biotechnology.
-The drugs act to reduced inflammation by blocking the TNF protein, and they are used to treat various immune diseases such as rheumatoid arthritis, psoriasis and Crohn's disease.
+(6/9/08)- The tumor necrosis factor (TNF)-blockers, represents one of the most successful classes of drugs ever developed using biotechnology.
+The drugs act to reduced inflammation by blocking the TNF protein, and they are used to treat various immune diseases such as rheumatoid arthritis, psoriasis and Crohn'sdisease.

 Since they block part of the immune system, it has been known that they might contribute to higher risk of cancers and infections.
 The labels for these drugs contain a warning to that effect.